 Severe vaccine reactions

 Severe vaccine reactionsSevere vaccine reactionThis is not a regulatory term.
 It refers to vaccine reactions that usually do not result in long-term problems, but can be disabling and, rarely, life threatening.
 Severe reactions include serious reactions but also include other severe reactions. include, among others, seizuresSeizureUncontrolled electrical activity in the brain, resulting in convulsion, physical signs, thought disturbances, or a combination of symptoms., thrombocytopeniaThrombocytopeniaA severe decrease in the number of blood platelets, the cells involved in clotting.
 Thrombocytopenia may stem from failure of platelet production, splenic sequestration of platelets, increased platelet destruction, increased platelet utilization, or dilution of platelets., hypotonic hyporesponsive episodes (HHE)Hypotonic hyporesponsive episode (HHE)A recognized serious reaction to immunization, especially pertussis-containing vaccine.
 It is defined as an acute loss in sensory awareness or loss of consciousness accompanied by pallor and muscle hypotonicity.
 No long-term sequelae have been identified in the small number of children who have had long term follow-up.
-HHE is not a contraindication for further doses of pertussis vaccine. and prolonged crying, which all need to be reported.
+HHE is not a contraindication for further doses of pertussis vaccine. and prolonged crying, they should be reported within 24 hours to allow immediate action.
 Most severe vaccine reactions do not lead to long-term problems.
 Anaphylaxis, while potentially fatal, is treatable without leaving any long-term effects.

 Severe vaccine reactions, onset interval, and rates associated with selected childhood vaccines

 |BCG28||Fatal dissemination of BCG infection||1 – 12 months||0.19 – 1.56/1,000,000|